 Monthly/weekly income.
 Depending on how you choose to sell covered calls, you could potentially get paid every week.
-With many equities offering options that expire every week as well as the third Friday, you get 52 potential pay dates a year.
+With many equities offering options that expire every week as well as the third Friday, you get at least 52 potential pay dates a year.

 While you may not be able to profitably sell a call every single week, the potential to do so is still there.
 Just having that option (no pun intended) puts a check in the pro column for covered calls.